Dino Boyd

-Dino Boyd (born September 2, 1996) is a professional Canadian football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Dino Boyd (born September 2, 1996) is an American professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).

 College career

 Boyd played college football for the Rhode Island Rams from 2014 to 2017.
 He used a redshirt season in 2015.
 He transferred to the University of Cincinnati in 2018 to play for the Bearcats where he started all 13 games at left tackle.

 Professional career

 Kansas City Chiefs

 Boyd signed as an undrafted free agent with the Kansas City Chiefs on May 4, 2019.
 However, he was released at the end of training camp on August 31, 2019.

 Cincinnati Bengals

 Boyd signed with the Cincinnati Bengals to a practice roster agreement on September 17, 2019, but was released on October 18, 2019, without having played in a regular season game.

 Chicago Bears

 Boyd signed a practice roster agreement with the Chicago Bears and spent the last seven weeks of the 2019 season with the team.
 He re-signed with the Bears for the 2020 season, but was waived on August 3, 2020.